Singapore to start easing COVID-19 restrictions after infections fall

 Singapore authorities expect 50% of its population will be vaccinated by August.

-The Straits Times Index share (.STI) index rose after the announcement, with aviation ground-handling firm SATS Ltd (SATS.SI) and Singapore Airlines (SIAL.SI) each up more than 2%.
+The Straits Times Index share index rose after the announcement, with aviation ground-handling firm SATS Ltd and Singapore Airlines each up more than 2%.

 Singapore reported four new locally-transmitted coronavirus cases on Thursday.